June 27, 2023

 After breakfast, we set to work breaking down camp, and I quickly realized that I had far more practice at this task than Poledork.
 I’ve been using the same gear now for several long thru-hikes and my routine is pretty tight.

 We eventually rolled back onto the PCT around 8 am, and Poledork took the lead to set our pace.
-The first few miles of the day were going to be all uphill toward Siskiyou Peak, so I was just trucking along behind her on trail as we chatted about topic after topic.
+The first few miles of the day were going to be all uphill toward Siskiyou Peak, so I was just trucking along behind her on the trail as we chatted about topic after topic.

-We’d been hiking for about an hour and just entered an open meadow, when Poledork nearly ran into a male hiker standing on a low stump next to the trail.
+We’d been hiking for about an hour and just entered an open meadow when Poledork nearly ran into a male hiker standing on a low stump next to the trail.
 He’d seen (and likely heard) us coming his way and courteously stepped aside to let us pass.
 Yet Poledork was so focused on the dirt trail down at her feet that she never even saw him.
 And she literally jumped up when he said hello to us from mere inches away.

 As she caught her breath and gathered her composure, I began chatting with the guy and learned his name was HAZMAT.
-He said he was a local hiker from Ashland doing a just few days on trail during his time off.
+He said he was a local hiker from Ashland doing a just few days on the trail during his time off.
 After hearing the term HAZMAT, I knew there had to be an interesting story behind his trail name.
-So I asked him for details about his unusual moniker.
+So I asked him for details about his unusual nickname.

 Sorry if I don’t shake your hand, HAZMAT